 If an immediate resolution for a programming error is not available, Certain will respond within the timelines stated in the summary of Support in Section 1 above as follows:

-- Resolution may be either the supply of an actual fix (for Severity 1 issues).
-Resolution may also be Customer agreement in writing of the projected release in which the fix will be delivered.
+- Resolution may be either the supply of an actual fix (for Severity 1 issues) or Customer agreement in writing of the projected release in which the fix will be delivered.

-- Escalation may be requested by a customer.
+- Escalation – a customer may request that an issue be escalated.
 The appropriate manager will contact the Customer to discuss and work out a plan for resolution.

 6. Nonqualified Products